andyfengc/andyfengc.github.io/_drafts/Free domain application tutorial.md

 1. Apply a domain `andyfeng.ga` at freenom

+2. Add domain

-2.1.
-Use freenom's DNS parsing service to add DNS parsing support to convert domain server(freenom) to hosting server(github)
+	1. Use freenom's DNS parsing service to add DNS parsing support to convert domain server(freenom) to hosting server(github)

 		- use default name servers
 		- add A record
 		- add CNAME

-2.2 Use godaddy's DNS parsing service
+	2. Use godaddy's DNS parsing service

 		- add an Off-site DNS in godaddy
 		- add A record in godaddy
 		- add CNAME in godaddy
 		- login current domain provider(freenom), modify its name servers(ns) to godaddy's

 3. Add email server under the new domain, email format `name@andyfeng.ga`

 4. Add SSL support by cloudflare

 	- login current domain provider, modify name servers(ns) to cloudflare's
 	- we can also use cloudflase free dns service to add A record and CNAME